 Boehme sees Winchester’s perpetual unmaking and remaking of the home as more of a larger-than-life artistic endeavor than an attempt to escape spirits.
 Local historian Mary Jo Ignoffo concurs.
 “This concept of gun guilt emerged out of progressive social ideals prevalent at the turn of the twentieth century,” she writes in Captive of the Labyrinth, the first full biography of Winchester.
 “It is highly unlikely that Sarah Winchester felt responsible or guilty for the manufacture of firearms that killed people.”

 As the house’s promoters and Hollywood well know, though, darkness and tragedy—a real-life Lady Macbeth, toiling to erase the stain of blood—sells.
-Still, it has also helped preserve the house.
+It has also helped preserve the house.
 “Without those tales, I don’t think the house would be here,” Taffe says.
 “She would have been, you know, another wealthy landlord at that time, and the house would have been torn down.”